Climbing in Manikia: The Low-Down on the Unspoiled Greek Paradise

 Climbing Manikia Paralia sector

 Canyon is a long line of yellow-orange limestone, also south-facing, where the Manikia Paralia, Musée, and Mikros Drakos sectors stand out.
 Manikia Paralia is a steep playground with routes from 6a+ to 8b on pockets, tufas, and crimps, short and long.
 Around the corner, Musée offers long, tufa-ridden journeys, while the far-right end of Canyon has slabby routes in the 5’s and 6’s.
-Just above the riverbed below and sharing part of the approach with the one to North Face, you can find Mikros Drakos, a steep cave with challenging routes up to 8c+ that is in the shade all day during winter.
+Just above the riverbed and sharing part of the approach with the one to North Face, you can find Mikros Drakos, a steep cave with aesthetic lines and some of the hardest routes in Manikia, up to 8c+.
+This one is in the shade almost all day during winter.

 North Face